How to Create an SEO Strategy for Your Small Business

 Keyword Allocation

-Every page of your website needs a focus keyword, and this should ideally be unique to every page (although this is not always possible).
+Every page of your website that you want to optimise for search engines needs a focus keyword, and this should ideally be unique to each page (although this is not always possible).
 Ideally, you should also allocate secondary keywords to each page.
 This will take some time, because you will need to organise your keywords based on where they are most relevant, factoring in search intent, competition and search volume.

 This next bit sounds a bit technical, but it’s actually basic SEO and you can absolutely DIY it.
 Every page on your website needs an SEO title, an SEO description (also known as meta titles and descriptions) and a h1 (header 1) tag.